-THIEL: Well maybe I was attracted to law school because it was very precisely rank ordered.
+THIEL: Maybe I was attracted to law school because it was very precisely rank-ordered.
 It was a thing you could go to next after undergraduate.
-And the paradoxical thing that, when you when you compete very intensely you do get to be very good at the thing you’re competing on.
-But then you often don’t ask enough critical questions about whether the thing you are competing on is really worth doing?
+And the paradoxical thing that, when you compete very intensely, you do get to be very good at the thing you’re competing on.
+But then, you often don’t ask enough critical questions about whether the thing you are competing on is really worth doing.

 HOFFMAN: Good question.
 Peter didn’t have an answer, so he just kept competing.
-He clawed his way to the top of his class.
+He clawed his way to the top of the class.
 Then he landed a job at a prestigious law firm.

 I’m not overstating his argument.
 He really says that.

 Google the phrase “competition is for losers,” and the top results all point back to Peter Thiel.
 There’s his Wall Street Journal op-ed, headlined: “Competition is for losers.”
 He said it to me too.